CLI reference

 Behavior

-• The final Markdown report is written to stdout.
+stderrso they don't interfere with the report output. - The final Markdown report is written to

-• For viv swarm, hypothesis generation and per-investigator progress are logged to stderr.
+viv swarm, hypothesis generation and per-investigator progress are logged tostderr. - Use

 Example: CI pipeline usage